Kelvin Herrera

 Kelvin de Jesús Herrera Mercado (born December 31, 1989) is a Dominican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Kansas City Royals from 2011 to 2018, Washington Nationals in 2018, and Chicago White Sox in 2019 and 2020.
 Herrera is a two-time MLB All-Star.
-He is currently the mayor of his hometown, Tenares, Dominican Republic.

 Professional career

 The Kansas City Royals signed Herrera as an international free agent in December 2006.
 From 2007 through 2013, he played for various teams in the Royals' farm system.
 Through 2010, he was in Class A or below; he then reached both Double-A and Triple-A in 2011.
 Along with Wil Myers, Herrera represented the Royals at the 2011 All-Star Futures Game.

 Kansas City Royals

 Herrera was called up to MLB for the first time on September 21, 2011.
 That day, he gave up three earned runs over two innings, against the Detroit Tigers.
 He made one other appearance, on September 26, retiring all three batters he faced.

 In 2012, Herrera appeared in 76 games and posted a 2.35 ERA over 84 innings while striking out 77.
 On August 30, 2012, Herrera recorded his first career save, against Detroit.
 Herrera spent part of the 2013 season in the minors.
 Herrera finished the season with an ERA of 3.86 in 58 1/3 innings pitched, striking out 74 at a rate of 11.4 strikeouts per nine innings, still a career mark.
 Herrera also surrendered a career-high nine home runs.

 In 2014, Herrera became the go-to seventh inning option for manager Ned Yost.
 Along with set-up man Wade Davis and closer Greg Holland, Herrera was part of one of the most prolific late inning trios in all of baseball.
 His ERA was 1.41, the best mark of his career, and he did not allow a home run during the entire regular season.
 He had his first professional at-bat in Game 3 of the World Series in San Francisco, when he struck out.
 He ended his first postseason with an aggregate 1.80 ERA, striking out 16 in 15 innings pitched.